pirsquareff/my-dropbox-v2/README.md

 4. **PasswordManager** provides methods for verifying and hashing user's password.
 5. **myDropbox_v2_5730329521** serves as the main class to receive and interpret input commands from a user and invoke the corresponding method.

+Note that all external libraries are in `lib` folder.

 ## Application Commands

 | Command | Description |